 The cornea is a clear, dome-shaped front window of the eye, which normally focuses light allowing you to see clearly.
 It also acts as protection to the eye from foreign bodies.

 There are a few common corneal conditions, which include:

-Ocular Herpes is a type of keratitis that occurs due to the herpes simplex virus (HSV).
-There is no cure for this, however, management and treatment of the infection is available to control future outbreaks.
+Ocular herpes is a type of keratitis that occurs due to the herpes simplex virus (HSV).
+There is no cure for this; however, management and treatment of the infection is available to control future outbreaks.

 Parts of the cornea lose clarity due to an accumulation of foreign material in one more layers of the cornea.
 It causes progressive vision loss, sometimes pain or even no symptoms.

-The primary cause is UV light, hence long exposure to the sun tends to bring a bout a pterygium.
+The primary cause is UV light, hence long exposure to the sun tends to bring about a pterygium.

 Treatment can be as simple as lubricating drops and sometimes steroid drops if it becomes irritated/inflamed.
 It can be excised by your opthalmologist, usually when it begins to enroach on the cornea, or symptoms are very bothersome.
 Otherwise, it can be excised purely for cosmetic reasons